Get

 Image Credit: alexei_tm, Shutterstock

-Just like people, dogs need regular exercise or their energy levels start to decline.
+Just like people, dogs need regular exercise, or their energy levels start to decline.
 Dogs that don’t get enough exercise in the form of playtime or walks will become bored, anxious, and even stressed out.
 If your dog is unfit, persist with exercise.
-As time goes on, they’ll have much more energy.
+As time goes on, they will have much more energy.
 Like exercising your body, you have to stick with it to help your dog reap the long-term benefits of a regular exercise routine.
 However, this advice does not apply to older or normally very active dogs.
-If your dog is suddenly lethargic there is probably a medical issue and older dogs are more likely to suffer with arthritis, which should be treated by a vet and can be aggravated by exercise.
+If your dog is suddenly lethargic, there is probably a medical issue, and older dogs are more likely to suffer from arthritis, which should be treated by a vet and can be aggravated by exercise.

 2. Mental Stimulation